raykin/source-route/README.md

 Ex:  [<ActiveModel::AttributeMethods::ClassMethods::AttributeMethodMatcher:0x007fe2f3972380> ....]
 Parse it will get a better result

-Event should removed from trace object.
+Event should removed from trace object when monitor single event

 Dynamic indent when new child level comes.

-Is it possible to easily open only direct child Animation when child was click.

-Show loading when click clear. (when $apply() take more than 1 seconds to run)

 Add debug option to provide more verbose messages of what has happened